tomhenrich/plex/managing/handbrake/README.md

 * Non-SDH tracks should not have a name
 * Forced tracks should be named `Forced`
   * If the media's original language is not English, the subtitle track does not need to be labeled as Forced (e.g. a Japanese movie does not need the English subtitles marked "Forced")
+  * May use specific naming like "Alien Dialogue" if kept inside the MKV container